nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 let area2 = shape.length * shape.wdth;
 ```

-The `Square` class inherits from `NoSuchProperty` so the proxy is in its prototype chain.
+The `Square` class inherits from `NoSuchProperty` so the proxy is in the `Square` class' prototype chain.
 The `shape` object is then created as a new instance of `Square` and has two own properties: `length` and `width`.
 Reading the values of those properties succeeds because the `get` proxy trap is never called.
-It's only when a property that doesn't exist on `shape` is accessed (`shape.wdth`, an obvious typo) that the `get` proxy trap is triggered and an error is thrown.
+Only when a property that doesn't exist on `shape` is accessed (`shape.wdth`, an obvious typo) does the `get` proxy trap trigger and throw an error.

 That proves the proxy is in the prototype chain of `shape`, but it might not be obvious that the proxy is not the direct prototype of `shape`.
 In fact, the proxy is a couple of steps up the prototype chain from `shape`.
 You can see this more clearly by slightly altering the preceding example:

 ```js
 function NoSuchProperty() {